Humans, historically speaking, are horrible.

-3. Execution Method: Hanged, Drawn and Quartered
+3. Execution Method: Hanged, Drawn, and Quartered

-Arguably one of the worst methods of execution; it was highly public, beginning with strapping the accused to a board that was dragged behind a horse through the city or town towards the execution site.
+Arguably one of the worst methods of execution; it was highly public, beginning with strapping the accused to a board that was dragged behind a horse through the city or town toward the execution site.
 The public nature meant many would witness the punishment, and add to it by hurling objects at the prisoner.
 By the end of the journey, most would have suffered broken bones and other injuries.

-We haven’t even got to the hanging, drawing and quartering yet.
+We haven’t even got to the hanging, drawing, and quartering yet.
 When arriving at the execution site, the prisoner would be unstrapped and then hanged by the neck until nearly dead.

 When it seemed they were approaching the point of death, they’d move onto the ‘drawn and quartered’ portion of the execution.
-First, the victim would be cut down before being brutally disembowelled and their manhood removed – all whilst still alive to feel it.
+First, the victim would be cut down before being brutally disemboweled and their manhood removed – all whilst still alive to feel it.